Subtitle Your Guide to Adventures and Scenic Detours

 Route 66 is arguably the world’s most famous highway

-(more than 60% of Route 66 adventurers are from overseas!)—its motels, greasy spoons, and roadside attractions comprising a time capsule of America’s love affair with the automobile.
+(more than 60% of Route 66 adventurers are from overseas!)—its motels, diners, and roadside attractions comprising a time capsule of America’s love affair with the automobile.
 While many of the road’s iconic attractions

 have disappeared with time (along with large stretches of the road itself), others are as enduring as ever.

 In this completely revised and updated version

 , author and Route 66 expert Jim Hinckley

 is your guide from the lowlands of the American Plains to the high plateaus of New Mexico and Arizona, from the Great Lakes to the mighty Pacific Ocean, and through major metropolises and remote country towns.

 But rather than take the road oft traveled and the sites most photographed, Hinckley encourages you to branch off the Mother Road and discover the hidden gems beyond today’s familiar motels and tourist traps—quaint frontier communities

 that date to westward expansion; the legacy of native cultures